aaditshah18/low-level-design-java/projects/notification-system/README.md

 *   **Strategy Pattern:** Used to define a family of algorithms (vital sign checks) and make them interchangeable.
 The `VitalCheckStrategy` interface and its implementations (`HeartRateCheck`, `BloodPressureCheck`, etc.) are a good example.
 *   **Factory Pattern:** Used to create objects without exposing the creation logic to the client.
 The `NotificationChannelFactory`, `NotificationFactory`, and `VitalCheckStrategyFactory` classes are examples of this pattern.
 *   **Observer Pattern:** Used to establish a one-to-many dependency between objects.
 The `PatientMonitorSubject` (the subject) notifies all its registered `Observer`s (the observers) when a patient's vital signs are abnormal.
-*   **Singleton Pattern:** While not explicitly used with a classic singleton implementation, the `VitalCheckStrategyFactory` provides a single point of access to the vital check strategies, behaving like a singleton.
+*   **Static Factory Pattern:** The `VitalCheckStrategyFactory` uses static initialization to provide a single shared map of strategies.
+This avoids redundant object creation and offers global access without requiring an instance.

 ## Project Structure

+This modular layout ensures clean separation of concerns and makes the system easier to navigate and extend.
 The project is organized into the following packages:

 *   `demo`: Contains a demonstration of the notification system.
 *   `enums`: Contains enumerations for `Role`, `SeverityLevel`, and `VitalType`.